Stuycs-K/project02-shell-10-yeq-lina-hermanj/README.md

 4. exit and ^d to exit shell
 5. ./shell < lines.txt
    - but it prints next to the prompt
-6.
+6. redirects but not chained together

 ## Attempted to Implement
-1. Redirecting stdout >
-2. Redirecting stdin <
-3. Piping |
+1. combining redirects and pipes together

 ## Function Headers
 int err(){}